Key takeaways:

 Choosing the right liquids is only half the battle.
 Here are some tips to keep those liquids down:

 Take small sips often.
 Remember to drink frequently.
-Taking a few sips every few minutes can be as good as getting intravenous (IV) fluids.
+Taking a few sips every few minutes can be as good as getting IV fluids.
 Small sips are easier on your stomach.
 Avoid the temptation to take large gulps between waves of nausea.

 Keep drinking even if you’re vomiting.
 If you’re throwing up, you may think drinking fluids is a lost cause.
 But a little persistence can go a long way.
-While it may feel like you threw everything up, you will often retain more fluids than you think.
+While it may feel like you threw everything up, you’ll often retain more fluids than you think.

 Try different liquids.
 You may prefer one drink over another.
 But rotate between different juices or broths to help your body get a mix of electrolytes.

-Even though hydration is the cornerstone of food poisoning treatment, there are many over-the-counter (OTC) medications that can help with recovery.
+Hydration is the cornerstone of food poisoning treatment.
+But there are many over-the-counter (OTC) food poisoning medications that can help with recovery.
 Here’s what to take for food poisoning symptoms:

-Nausea medications: Dimenhydrinate (Dramamine) or meclizine (Bonine) are for motion sickness but may help with mild nausea.
+Nausea medications: Dimenhydrinate (Dramamine) or meclizine (Bonine) are for motion sickness.
+But they may help with mild nausea.

 Loperamide (Imodium): Loperamide is an antidiarrheal medication that helps slow down your gut.
 This can mean fewer episodes of diarrhea.
 Follow the instructions to avoid taking too much.
-Avoid this medication if you have bloody diarrhea or fever.
-This medication isn’t for children under 12 years of age.
+You should avoid this medication if you have bloody diarrhea or fever.
+Also, this medication isn’t for children under 12.

 Bismuth subsalicylate (Pepto-Bismol): Many people wonder if Pepto-Bismol helps with food poisoning.
 It can help with both nausea and diarrhea.
-But because of the aspirin content, it’s not recommended for children under 12 years of age.
+But because of the aspirin content, it’s not recommended for children under 12.

 Fever medications: Fever can cause body aches or headaches.
 Acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) can help.